minowski/zom8i3-3scap3-b3ta/another-page.md

 ## HELP
 [back](./)
-# This Will Help You With /kill deffinitions
+# This Will teach you how to use /kill command in game

 Reset Your Self
 ```ruby